davidglogan/markdown-portfolio/_includes/04-lists.md

+* My wife
+  * Knowledge
+* My Kids
+* God

-Replace this with a list of your favorite things.
+#Replace this with a list of your favorite things.